ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 - The hub can be the repository for shared microservices used by spokes.
 - The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](https://{DomainName}/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes.
 - The hub can hold the VPN resources that are shared by the spokes.

+([Part two](docs/solution-tutorials?topic=solution-tutorials-vpc-transit2)) will extend this tutorial by routing all VPC to VPC traffic through the hub, implement a highly available firewall-router and route traffic to {{site.data.keyword.cloud_notm}} service instances with DNS resolution.

 There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit) that provisions resources and configures routing in incremental layers.
 In the tutorial thin layers enable the introduction of bite size challenges and solutions.